Braden-King-1/MachineLearningCW/README.md

 - **SciPy.io**: Functionality for loading MATLAB `.mat` files
 - **Scikit-learn**: Utility for splitting datasets, computing metrics, and preprocessing
 - **gdown**: Downloads files directly from Google Drive for dataset access

+## Challenges Faced

+### Limited Resources on GitHub Codespaces

+One of the primary challenges encountered was the limited memory capacity of GitHub Codespaces.
+During training, especially when attempting to increase model complexity or train for more epochs, the kernel frequently crashed.
+This constrained our ability to perform more extensive experiments and hyperparameter tuning.

 ## Unfixed Bugs